 Writing My Way Home

 I left Rome in the summer of 1980, eager to make a new life for myself in America like so many Italians before me.
 New York City was the only possible choice for my new home.
 I had two wonderful, supportive friends from my college days at Barnard and those four years in the city–during which I played, sometimes studied and above all discovered my independence–were the best years of my life.
 Or so I remembered, which is all that counts.
-When I announced my intentions, my boss at the time said I was a fool to leave friends and a solid career dubbing films for the unknown of the U.S.A. and sent me off to his Tarot card reader.
+When I announced my intentions, Federico Fellini, with whom I was working at the time, said I was a fool to leave friends and a solid career dubbing films for the unknown of the U.S.A. and sent me off to his Tarot card reader.
 I’m not a believer in the power of the cards, but the Tarots declared the trip across the ocean would bring good things.
 I liked the sound of that.
 What stuck in my mind most of all was the reader saying, “In America you will connect with your creative side.”

 I started writing as soon as I got here, long letters to friends in which I told tales of life in the city.
 I embellished a bit, tried to find humor in the loneliness that crept in despite my college friends’ efforts, tried to dispel the feeling of being in a vacuum, of not belonging anywhere.
 By writing the letters and sending them to Italy, it was as if I were throwing a line across the ocean to keep me linked with the people of my past.
 I felt grounded when writing, connected to myself.
 I wanted to write more than letters.